-COVID-19 put many people, especially the elderly, those with disabilities, working parents who lost childcare, and those who lost their jobs, in challenging situations.
-During the pandemic, communities rallied to support organizations and individuals by sharing fundraisers with large audiences on social media.
+COVID-19 put many — especially the elderly, those with disabilities, working parents who lost childcare, and those who lost their jobs — in challenging situations.
+During the pandemic, communities rallied by sharing fundraisers with large audiences on social media.

-This is the first time any living generation has experienced a pandemic of this scale, and we’re just beginning to understand social media’s ultimate role.
-In years to come, it will serve as an incredibly precise case study in the ways the public and businesses alike respond to such an unprecedented global event, and how those responses on a public platform influence not just the actions of individuals, but of corporations and governments.
+COVID-19 is the first pandemic with social media.
+We’re just beginning to understand social media’s role in how people experience and handle outbreaks of this scale.
+In the years to come, more studies will show us exactly how social media influences the ways the public and businesses alike respond to such an unprecedented global event, and how those responses on a public platform impact individuals, corporations, and governments.

 If one thing is for sure, it’s that the pandemic has forever changed the ways in which brands interact with consumers — and social media is at the forefront of that shift.
 Social media usage during the pandemic shaped us, our businesses, and our government.
 In our 20 years of experience improving CX, Khoros has never seen so many businesses have to shift and adjust to so much so quickly.

 Khoros is proud to have helped our clients throughout COVID-19.
 We also encourage you to check out our COVID-19 resource page and COVID-19 Marketing webinar, or any of the following resources we created for marketing and social media during COVID-19: